Anurag-Kumar-Pal/EPGP-IIITB-Data-Science-Projects/Lead Scoring using Logistic Regression/README.md

 ## Steps Involved

+- Importing Libraries
-- Reading the datasets
+- Reading the Dataset and Initial Exploration
-- Deleting the columns that are not required
-- Null Value Treatement
-- Data Sanity Checks
-- Removing Outliers
-- Creating new Categorical and Numerical columns for better analysis
+- Dataset Cleansing and Dataset Transformation before EDA
+- Handling Missing Values in the Dataset
-- Peforming Univariate Analysis On The Data
+- Data Visualization and Conducting EDA
-- Performing Univariate Analysis for Continuous Variables
+- Preparing Data for Model Building
-- Performing Bi-Variate Analysis
-- Performing Multi-Variate Analysis
+- Dividing the Data into Training and Testing Sets
+- Feature Scaling
+- Model Building
+- Model Evaluation
-- Merging both the dataframes ("previous_application" and "application_data") and performing analysis again
+- Constructing the ROC Curve and Evaluating Accuracy
-- Performing Bi-Variate Analysis on the Merged Dataframe
+- Calculating Precision and Recall
-- Performing Multi-Variate analysis on the merged dataframe
+- Making Predictions on the Test Dataset
-- Deriving Inferences after completion of the EDA
+- Assigning Lead Score
+- Finding out Feature Importance
-- Writing Conclusions
+- Conclusions

 ## Results